priiduneemre/btcd-cli4j/README.md

 		<version>0.3.5</version>
 	</dependency>

-In order to communicate with `bitcoind`, btcd-cli4j has to be aware of your node's exact configuration.
+In order to communicate with `bitcoind`, btcd-cli4j needs to be aware of your node's exact configuration.
 The easiest way of providing this information is via a `node_config.properties` file, for example:

 	node.bitcoind.rpc.protocol = http
 	node.bitcoind.rpc.user = falcon-pc